Trusted WordPress tutorials, when you need them most.

 The copy webhook URL button

-Then, you can temporarily store this URL in your notepad.
+Then, you can temporarily store this URL somewhere convenient, like a notepad.
 We will use it later in the guide.

 Next, we need to create a base in Airtable to store all of the information that we collect from our contact form.